-Courtallam, popularly known as the ‘Spa of the south’ is a township located in the Tirunelveli District of the South Indian State of Tamil Nadu.
-Situated at a height of 167 meters on the Western Ghats, Courtallam derives its popularity as a spa from the fact that it houses numerous health resorts and clinics and waterfalls which are said to have medicinal properties.
+Courtallam, popularly known as the ‘spa of the south’ is a township located in the Tirunelveli district of the South Indian state of Tamil Nadu.
+Situated at a height of 167 metres on the Western Ghats, Courtallam derives its popularity as a spa from the fact that it houses numerous health resorts and clinics and waterfalls, which are said to have medicinal properties.

-The numerous waterfalls and rivers enhance the scenic beauty of the place making it is one of the most popular tourist destinations today.
+The numerous waterfalls and rivers enhance the scenic beauty of the place, making it one of the most popular tourist destinations today.

-Courtallam has emerged as a popular tourist destination in the recent times which has resulted in a number of world class resorts emerging in the area.
-However it is advisable to do an advance booking especially during the peak seasons.
-The town is close to both Kerala and Tamil Nadu and can be easily accessed from both this states.
+Courtallam has emerged as a popular tourist destination in the recent times, which has resulted in a number of world-class resorts emerging in the area.
+However, it is advisable to do an advance booking, especially during the peak seasons.
+The town is close to both Kerala and Tamil Nadu and can be easily accessed from both these states.

-Thoothukudi is the closest airport to Courtallam and is at a distance of 85km away.
-Thoothukudi airport is connected to Chennai, Madurai and Coimbatore airport.
+Thoothukudi is the closest airport to Courtallam and is at a distance of 85 km away.
+Thoothukudi airport is connected to Chennai, Madurai and Coimbatore airports.
 The closest railway station is Sengottai.
 However, Tirunelveli is the closest major railway station.
 Courtallam is also accessible by bus from several cities of Kerala and Tamil Nadu.

 The best time to visit the town is during the monsoons and winter in the months of July to March.
 The summers are hot and dry, hence the waterfalls, which are the major attractions of the place, also dry up.
 The monsoon months are very pleasant and so is the winter.
 The drizzle and breeze during the monsoons are an added attraction, making this period of the year the peak time to visit the town.